paudetseis/SplitPy/docs/scripts.rst

                             the end time for the event search.
 This will override any station end times [Default end date of each station]
-      --reverse, -R         Reverse order of events.
+      --reverse             Reverse order of events.
 Default behaviour starts at oldest event and works towards most recent.
 Specify reverse order and instead the program will start with the most recent events and work towards older